venkat-marina/tektoncd-pipeline/api_compatibility_policy.md

 1. Update the backups with the new spec
 1. Deploy the updated backups

+TODO(bobcatfish): This policy really _should_ include the entire API.

 _This policy does not yet cover other functionality which could be considered part of the API, but isn’t part of the CRD definition (e.g. a contract re. files expected to be written in certain locations by a resulting pod)._